ThinkR-open/fusen/README.md

 > If you know how to create a Rmarkdown file, then you know how to build
 > a package.

+Indeed, this {fusen} package is a real-world example of {fusen} use as it was itself created from the `"dev_history.Rmd"` templates availables in `"dev/"` folder in its GitHub repository.

 ## Installation

 You can install the development version of {fusen} from GitHub: